 Danish ex-immigration minister gets 60 days jail

-Denmark's former immigration minister Inger Stojberg was on Monday (13 December) sentenced to 60 days in jail for separating married asylum seekers.
+Denmark's former immigration minister Inger Støjberg was on Monday (13 December) sentenced to 60 days in jail for separating married asylum seekers.

 The jail term comes as a blow to the former conservative-liberal minister whose anti-migrant policies were strengthened to rely on the support of the far-right Danish People's Party during her tenure from 2015 to 2019.